-Thikkodi Lighthouse is located in Thikkodi village near Kozhikode.
+One of the best things to see in Kozhikode is Thikkodi Lighthouse which is located in Thikkodi village.
 It is a historical monument which attracts tourists and visitors around the year.
 There are rocks around the lighthouse and it gives you a great view of Velliyamkallu which is a rock formation in the Arabian Sea.
 The Thikkodi lighthouse was built in 1847 and is a huge structure.
 Tourists can climb up the stairs of the lighthouse to reach the top of it and enjoy the awesome view of the surrounding area, but prior permission is required by travelers from authorities to climb up the lighthouse winding stairs.

 Website: Thikkodi lighthouse